Hexaer24/TheTrench/README.md

 # The Trench

-The green birld asked: "French or the trench", and we all know where this has led you.
+The green bird asked: "French or the trench", and we all know where this has led you.

 Welcome to The Trench, a bot for completing Projet Voltaire!